SheepyCami/Census-application-Backend-Only/README.md

 # CENSUS - APPLICATION

-- This application allows an admin to manually manage participants details, and save their data into a cloud database.
+- This application allows an admin to manually manage participants details, and save their data into a MySQL Cloud Database.
 - I have used the free version of [Aiven.io](https://aiven.io), and the free version of https://render.com/
 - Below is the guide on how to install, configure, and use the project.